vitessio/website/content/en/docs/15.0/reference/vreplication/vdiff.md

 **default** all

 <div class="cmd">
-VDiff will choose a tablet from this cell to diff the source table(s) with the target tables
+VDiff will choose a tablet from this cell to diff the source tables with the target tables
 </div>

 #### --target_cell